What is the history of daylight saving time?

 HOW WAS THE WEATHER IN PHILADELPHIA WHEN THE U.S. ADOPTED THE DECLARATION OF INDEPENDENCE

-The second person was George Bernard Hudson in the late 19th-century New Zealand.
+The second person was George Bernard Hudson, who lived in New Zealand in the late 19th century.
 Hudson was an entomologist and astronomer who proposed the idea of moving clocks forward to the Wellington Philosophical Society.

 While none of the three saw their idea of saving daylight come to fruition, the idea was later revived for an unexpected purpose — war.